 Some key virtues that made Elizabeth Ann Seton a great saint also happen to be American virtues.
 On July 4th, it’s good to remember what those American virtues are, because they stem from the Declaration of Independence.

 As Pope Francis put it when he spoke at Independence Hall in 2015, “The history of this nation is also the tale of a constant effort, lasting to our own day, to embody those lofty principles.”

 St. Elizabeth Ann was a pioneer, willing to go outside what’s comfortable.

 Americans—from the Native peoples who lived on what God’s providence provided, to the settlers and immigrants who came from distant lands—have always been people who journey and build.

-This year is filled with anniversaries that show this willingness on our part—75 years since we went to Normandy; 50 years since we went to the moon.
-There are also anniversaries of American business pioneers: pop art innovator Marvel Comics turns 80 this year and fashion brand The Gap turns 50.
+Recent years have been filled with anniversaries that show this willingness on our part—75 years since we went to Normandy; 50 years since we went to the moon.
+There were also anniversaries of American business pioneers: pop art innovator Marvel Comics turned 80 and fashion brand The Gap turned 50.

 Elizabeth Ann Seton’s life was marked by this same willingness to journey and create.

 At age 29 she left New York for Italy, and that led to her conversion to Catholicism upon her return.
 At age 31, she started a school for young women in New York.
 At age 34 she was ready to leave the country for Canada, but went to Baltimore instead.
 From there, she settled a year later in Emmitsburg, Maryland, where she would found the first free Catholic school for girls, and the first congregation of women religious founded in the United States, as well.

 St. Elizabeth Ann had the American ability to turn a “land of exile” into a home.

 Americans are also people of exile.
 The first Europeans who moved here were all fleeing something—religious persecution, political despotisms and economic dead ends.
 Ironically, of course, we turned American Indians’ native land into a land of exile for them as we expanded west.